simpleig/Geo-PIFu/README.md

 	unzip config_split_001_000.zip -d data/humanRender/config/ # should expect to see 108718 json files

 We provide a demo script of parsing these recorded `json` rendering setting files.
-You might need to make a few modifications in `render_mesh.py` in order to fully re-render our data for fair experiment comparisons.
+You might need to make a few simple modifications in `render_mesh.py` in order to properly launch the script and fully re-render our data for fair experiment comparisons.
 As an alternative, we want to directly provide a download link of our rendered data.
 But this requires some agreements with the `DeepHuman` dataset authors.
 We are working on it.

     python render_mesh.py --meshDirSearch ${PREFERRED_DATA_FOLDER}/data --bgDirSearch ${PREFERRED_DATA_FOLDER}/data --saveDir ${PREFERRED_DATA_FOLDER}/data/humanRender --resolutionScale 4 --useConfig --addionalType smplSemVoxels --splitNum 30 --splitIdx 0
     python render_mesh.py --meshDirSearch ${PREFERRED_DATA_FOLDER}/data --bgDirSearch ${PREFERRED_DATA_FOLDER}/data --saveDir ${PREFERRED_DATA_FOLDER}/data/humanRender --resolutionScale 4 --useConfig --addionalType smplSemVoxels --splitNum 30 --splitIdx 1
     ...

+## 4. Query Points Offline Sampling

+Prepare and save shape training query samples offline, because `--online_sampling` of `train_shape_iccv.py` is slow due to mesh reading, point sampling, ray tracing, etc. This query points offline sampling process only need to be done once.
+The sampled / saved query points can be used for both `PIFu` and `Geo-PIFu` training.

-## 4. Acknowledgements
+## 5. Acknowledgements

 This repository is built on: [DeepHuman](https://github.com/ZhengZerong/DeepHuman) and [PIFu](https://github.com/shunsukesaito/PIFu).
 Thank the authors for sharing their code!